Click here for COVID-19 (coronavirus) advice for people living with psoriasis and psoriatic arthritis.

 Who should not take Cosentyx?

-- Pregnant women should not be treated with Cosentyx and women should not fall pregnant for at least 20 weeks after treatment has stopped
+- Pregnant women should not be treated with Cosentyx and women should not fall pregnant for at least 20 weeks after treatment has stopped.
+You should not breastfeed whilst taking Cosentyx for at least 20 weeks after treatment has stopped.

 - Caution is advised in people with Crohn’s Disease, as Cosentyx has been shown to exacerbate (make worse) Crohn’s Disease in some cases.